cristinae/teaching/we4nlp19/README.md

 #### Part III: Advanced notions and embeddings in action

-**1 presentation per student** (selected papers below, or a chosen paper from ACL, EMNLP -consulted otherwise)
+**1 presentation per student** (selected papers below, or a chosen paper from ACL, EMNLP, ICLR -consulted otherwise)

 <br>